5 Ways To Keep Your Cool This Summer

 - Central Air Conditioners

 Central air conditioners are undoubtedly the most common style of air conditioning found in single-family homes.
 You can easily recognize a home with central air conditioning by the large box-shaped outdoor condenser, but they also utilize an indoor coil and a blower.

 The biggest factor to keep in mind with central air conditioning systems is that they require duct work.
 Ducts carry the cool air from the blower to distribute it to each room in your home.
 If your home doesn't already feature ducts, you may not enjoy the amount of labor and cost that goes into installing it.

 Some older homes present serious challenges to installing ductwork.
 In some cases, it may not be possible.
 To avoid the complications, cost, and labor of installing air ducts, consider a ductless mini split system.

 Mini split systems are similar to what you'd expect from central air, but they require no duct work, and they're much more efficient.
 Instead of ducts, mini splits feature individual indoor head units in each area you're conditioning.

-Instead of duct work carrying air through your home, mini split systems carry refrigerant through small tubes from the outdoor compressor to the indoor units.
-The tubes can be fed through a small 3 inch hole into your home, so there's much less installation involved than with duct work.
+Mini split systems carry refrigerant through small tubes from the outdoor compressor to the indoor units.
+The tubes can be fed through a small 3-inch hole into your home, so there's much less installation involved than with duct work.